A clear home workstation helps turn the start of the day into a focused routine.

 Maintaining a healthy work-life balance is essential to prevent burnout.
 One of the key factors in achieving this balance is setting specific start and end times for your workday.
 This helps you stay focused during work hours and disconnect during your personal time.

-In addition to defining your work hours, you should also take regular breaks.
-It might be tempting to work continuously to get more done and finish your workday earlier.
-However, this approach often leads to diminishing returns.
-Having enough downtime throughout the day can do wonders for your well-being and it is well worth the cost of having a normal 9-to-5 routine.
-After all, who doesn’t like an increase in focus and energy?
-So set a timer or an alarm, then leave your desk — if only to go for a quick walk outside.
+In addition to defining your work hours, take regular breaks.
+Working continuously can feel efficient at first and then lead to diminishing returns.
+Enough downtime throughout the day can protect your focus and energy.
+Set a timer or an alarm, then leave your desk if only to take a quick walk outside.

 Manage Your Time